umbraco/UmbracoDocs/13/umbraco-cms/reference/content-delivery-api/README.md

 {% endtab %}

 {% tab title="filter" %}
 The `filter` query parameter allows you to specify one or more filters that must match in order for a content item to be included in the response.
-The API provides two built-in filters that you can use right away with the `/umbraco/delivery/api/v2/content` endpoint:
+The API provides a few built-in filters that you can use right away with the `/umbraco/delivery/api/v2/content` endpoint:

 **`?filter=contentType:alias`**\
 This filter restricts the results to only include content items that belong to the specified content type.
 Replace _`alias`_ with the alias of the content type you want to filter by.